lainemarkus/portfolio-page/README.md

-Hi there!

 This is my Portfolio Page that I made with Gatsby in January 2022.
-It still needs some tweaks to make it more responsive, and I'm working on it.
-Hope you like it!
+I redesigned and updated it for 2023.
+I will add some new projects here as soon as I get them done.